 For much more detail on the above points and more, make sure to read my post on the cost of a hair transplant.
-Also make sure to read my post on getting a hair transplant in a foreign country such as Turkey.
+Also make sure to read my post on getting a hair transplant in a foreign country.
 Significantly lower costs, but often also much riskier.

 Robotic Hair Transplants